Polymer/old-docs-site/app/2.0/docs/about_20.md

 *   **Improved interoperability.** By removing the need to use Polymer.dom for DOM manipulation, Polymer 2.0 makes it easier to use Polymer components with other libraries and frameworks.
-In addition, the shady DOM code has been separated out into a reusable polyfill, instead of being integrated into Polymer.
+In addition, the shadow DOM code has been separated out into a reusable polyfill, instead of being integrated into Polymer.

 *   **Data system improvements.** Polymer 2.0 includes targeted improvements to the data system.